§ 2-41 Applicability.

 Go Here for Annotation 2-45

-Notwithstanding § 1-51 of this title, the recording of the hearing or of other proceedings in the case, whether electronic or stenographic, shall not be transcribed except (i) upon request and payment of reasonable transcription costs, (ii) upon direction of the administrative law judge, in his or her discretion, or (iii) as otherwise required by law.
+Notwithstanding § 1-51 of this title, the recording of the trial or of other proceedings in the case, whether electronic or stenographic, may not be transcribed except (i) upon request and payment of reasonable transcription costs, (ii) upon direction of the administrative law judge, in his or her discretion, or (iii) as otherwise required by law.